 Yeah you know I love the William Gibson quote The future is here it’s just not evenly distributed.
 The same is true for the recovery and it depends on what industry you’re in where you live in the country you mentioned super urban centers.
 So we travel around the country and as a client.
 D.C. is house of fire you go to Boston and that’s New York obviously that this ghost Seattle.
 People tell me are there recovery stably.
 Have you been to Seattle Seattle Austin is a little smaller I think Austin is the fastest growing city in the country but Seattle is number two and it’s a big city with a lot of industry and a lot of talk about traffic it even passes.
 Just amazing.
 They’re still actually fairly reasonable at least compared to San Francisco and Silicon Valley and Napa that that whole run of an hour north and an hour south of the city of San Francisco is utterly insane and it’s lost its mind.
 We’re creating a small a small number of at least seem like environments where the life is just incredible there if you can afford access and the opportunities but most people can’t afford it.
 In Europe it’s London where you can’t write it’s London in the seven doors if you’re an unbelievable systems application developer say and become any earlier and Mariella you end up in Milan within twelve months and you’re in London within thirty six months.
 Really there is going to.

 And you talked a lot about this you know the top top one percent aggregating ninety five percent of the wealth.
 But this isn’t a one percent thing this is really like twenty percent of the professional’s technology at work.
 There’s a whole separate that the middle class has really shrunk and the top one percent.
 What’s so different today is the top one percent in the top one tenth of one percent are so far ahead of anything we’ve seen previously.
 If you if you hold that aside put put aside the G. fives and the hundred million dollar properties you have just normal insane wealth on a millionaires that sort of top one percent top ten percent top twenty percent in this recovery.
 I actually left out the most significant factor if you have a graduate degree if you have any specific technical skill and degree that goes with it.
 This recovery has been very very graphic like right really good if you come out of college with an English literature degree and you don’t have a skill set that you can take to one of those urban super centers.
 Yeah this is been a really terrible recovery we’re talking about Facebook.
 Look at the innovative companies of the past Unilever one hundred fifty doing our market cap has about one hundred twenty five thousand families.
 It’s being supported by you know we were intel more efficient but one hundred thousand people hundred fifty billion dollar market cap Facebook two hundred twenty five billion dollar market cap nine thousand people.
 That’s amazing.
 So you have more and more spoils going to fewer and fewer people and Facebook’s a good company.
 It’s great if you own a Ferrari dealership in Palo Alto It’s great if you own real estate in San Francisco it’s great if you’re serving the eco system of Facebook but I think these companies have so dramatically outpaced wealth creation these companies the Four Horsemen Apple Amazon Facebook and Google have the population of Lexington Kentucky or Corpus Christi Corpus Christi and they have the G.D.P. right the value of the G.D.P. of Spain or Australia some when you talk about and they’ve effectively I think legislatively and and operationally done it to the US what the South can do militarily I think they’re seceding from the nation bury their ultimate their incredible tax avoiders it’s all legal right but they’re licensing their IP overseas in avoiding taxes.
+When looking for an automobile accident that can offer convenience and a high quality service, check out Maryland car accident lawyer for more derails.

 They’re telling women they’ll pay for them to freeze their eggs are telling people that they’ll do better D.N.A. testing they’re giving them their own municipal transportation back and forth from work.
 They’ve effectively seceded from the nation they’ve said we’re smarter we’re better we can create more wealth we’re going to create a society outside of the normal boundaries of the sovereign the US and we’re going to operate in the Netherlands I think they were effectively seceding from the US and it will only look at Google as an example in San Francisco a lot of the complaints about the Google boss you would think Who cares if a bust is that much more room on public transportation but that’s not the attitude in San Francisco is it you have a lot of frustration I think a lot of the civil unrest that’s taken place is a lot about the individual acts of violence but it’s about frustration that there’s just a if you’re in this class you have the right skills the right work ethic.
 It’s never been a better time.
 But if you’re that ninety eighty percent below that it’s harder and harder to be the average Joe the heirs to the Wal-Mart fortune the wall nairs where you have a very decent people who have more wealth than the boy.
 Out of forty percent of America if there’s going to be a revolution in this country it’s probably going to start on aisle five or Wal-Mart.
 I mean it’s just that if you have the right skills it’s never been a better time.
 But that that quote unquote population of people the right skills is getting smaller and smaller and more and more fruits have have are created to those people.
 The good flash bad news is whenever this is happened in history usually self corrects in the form of war revolution or famine.
 That’s the self correctional that’s not very encouraging it isn’t encouraging.
 So and the funny thing is you know post World War two you could raise a family on a job as a postman or a fireman or you know or even a teacher or hey if you were an accountant or a lawyer you were in the upper crust you were doing really well now that whole low skill jobs have have slid to the bottom of the middle class and what used to be considered high skilled jobs or lawyers or accountants maybe accounts are doing better in the lawyers